The science of sound and sound control.

 A small tube factory-placed into the air spacer of an insulating unit used for balancing interior and exterior pressures during transportation over higher elevations i.e. mountain ranges or air transport.

 An enamel applied to glass for decorative/aesthetic appearances and/or functionality such as solar control, ceramic frit is applied with a large roller for full spandrel applications or through a screen for silk-screen applications.
+Building Glass with Ceramic Frit is also used to create Bird-Friendly Glass facades.
+Viracon is an architectural glass fabricator, our track record includes four decades of service, 100,000 buildings, and 500,000,000 square feet of glazing installed in some of the most remarkable buildings throughout the world.

 An enamel applied to glass for decorative and aesthetic appearances and/or functionality such as solar control, ceramic ink is applied with a programmable print head for digital inkjet printing.
 Ceramic ink has a thinner viscosity than ceramic frit which allows it to flow through the print head.